openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 <b> Using the Dexcom receiver CGM: </b>

 Note:  This is the Dexcom receiver hardware.
-Not any third party device you are using as a reciever eg. An Iphone or Ipod.
+Not any third party device you are using as a receiver e.g., an iPhone or iPod.
 Your Dexcom should be nearly fully charged before plugging it in to your Raspberry Pi.
 If, when you plug in your receiver, it causes your WiFi dongle to stop blinking, that is a sign that it is drawing too much power and needs to be charged.
 Once the receiver is fully charged, it will stay charged when connected to the Pi.

 Your OpenAPS implementation can also pull CGM data from a Nightscout site in addition to pulling from the CGM directly.

-* You can find more documentation about pulling CGM data from a Nightscout site [here](../phase-2/using-openaps-tools.html#pulling-blood-glucose-levels-from-nightscout).
+* You can find more documentation about pulling CGM data from a Nightscout site [here](../phase-1/using-openaps-tools.html#pulling-blood-glucose-levels-from-nightscout).
 * If you have an Android phone, you can use the xDrip app to get your data from the Dexcom to Nightscout, to then be used in OpenAPS.
  * If you have a Share receiver [follow these directions](http://www.nightscout.info/wiki/welcome/nightscout-with-xdrip-and-dexcom-share-wireless) to set up your Android uploader and Nightscout website.
  * You could also build a DIY receiver.
 Directions to build the receiver, set up your uploader and Nightscout can be found [here](http://www.nightscout.info/wiki/nightscout-with-xdrip-wireless-bridge).